Vigneshnalla/notes/jenkins.md

 1. **Launch Agent by Connecting to the Controller**
 2. **Launch Agent via SSH**

+# Build Options in Jenkins

+Jenkins provides various build triggers to automate the build process based on specific conditions.
+Here are the key build options available:

+### 1. Build Periodically
+This trigger allows you to schedule builds at specific times using cron-like syntax.
+You can set it to run builds at regular intervals, such as daily, weekly, or at specific hours.

+### 2. Poll SCM
+This trigger periodically checks the source code management (SCM) system for changes.
+Jenkins polls the repository at specified intervals and triggers a build if it detects any changes since the last build.

+### 3. GitHub Hook Trigger for GIT SCM Polling
+This trigger initiates a build when GitHub sends a webhook notification to Jenkins.
+It is triggered by events on the GitHub repository, such as push events or pull request updates.

 ## Steps to Configure Webhook in GitHub

 1. **Go to Your Repository**